Long-distance calls might get cheaper by 30 per cent said Bharat Sanchar Nigam Limited, after the telecom regulator reduced carriage charges.

 On Tuesday, the Telecom Regulatory Authority of India announced a cut in carriage charges, which an operator pays another for carrying a call, to 35 paise a minute from 65p.
 The change is effective from March 1.

 Telecom service providers pay a domestic carriage charge when their subscriber makes an STD call on the network of another company.
-STD calls get routed through a national long distance operator and play an important role in determining STD rates.
+STD calls get routed through a national long distance operator and carriage charges play an important role in determining STD rates.

 At the end of December last year, the number of wireline users stood at 27 million against a mobile base of 943 million, according to data from TRAI.